pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 **Koga:**
 - EQ x3
 - Elixer on Weezing
-  - if Koga used x attack use Bubblebeam till you die
+  - if Koga used X Attack use Bubblebeam till you die
-  - if you didn’t die from koga you can still try to get red bar by following the HP strats for the [backups](https://pastebin.com/2DBBnkmf).
+  - if you didn’t die from Koga you can still try to get red bar by following the HP strats for the [backups](https://pastebin.com/2DBBnkmf).
 Note that this can be risky
 - MENU After Koga:
 	* Use all Rare Candies
 	* Bike to get Strength